-Northrop Grumman Systems Corporation, Bethpage, New York, is being awarded a $19 million delivery order to provide integrated logistics support for low rate initial production E-2D aircraft.
-These efforts will support the transition to an anticipated post-material support date performance based logistics solution.
+Northrop Grumman Corporation, Integrated Systems, Bethpage, New York, is being awarded a not-to-exceed $157,942,000 advance acquisition contract for long lead material and related support for the full-rate production of five E-2D Advanced Hawkeye aircraft (Lot 1).
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

+Northrop Grumman Systems Corporation, Bethpage, New York, is being awarded a $781.5 million contract modification for the manufacture and delivery of five low-rate initial production Lot 4 E-2D Advanced Hawkeye aircraft.
+The Naval Air Systems Command, Patuxent River, Md., is the contracting activity.

-Northrop Grumman Systems Corporation, Bethpage, New York, is being awarded a $59 million modification to a previously awarded contract for Mode 5 and Mode S identification friend or foe interrogation upgrade efforts in support of the E-2D Advanced Hawkeye system development and demonstration.
-Efforts will include design, implementation, test and evaluation, verification, documentation, acceptance, and certification.
+Northrop Grumman Systems Corporation, Bethpage, New York, is being awarded a $31,863,590 cost-plus-fixed-fee delivery order against a previously issued basic order agreement for non-recurring integrated logistics support required in support of the E-2D Advanced Hawkeye Low Rate Initial Production Aircraft Program.
 The Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.

-Northrop Grumman Systems Corporation, Bethpage, New York, is being awarded a $9 million delivery order against a previously issued basic order agreement to provide integrated logistics services in support of four low-rate initial production E-2D Advanced Hawkeye aircraft, to include provisioning technical data for aircraft and engines, as well as support equipment.
-The U.S. Naval Air Systems Command, Patuxent River, Maryland, is the contracting activity.